Why are NHL players refusing to wear Pride jerseys? Explaining the league's latest controversy

 The Seattle Kraken and Anaheim Ducks had two of the most touted Pride celebrations, not only for their jersey designs and participation, but for the off-ice education, events, and community engagement.
 The same could be said for the Sharks, despite Reimer choosing to overshadow the celebration.

 Also donning Pride jerseys and rainbow tape this season were the Columbus Blue Jackets, Los Angeles Kings, Pittsburgh Penguins, Florida Panthers, New Jersey Devils, and Vegas Golden Knights.
-The Boston Bruins, Detroit Red Wings, Carolina Hurricanes, Ottawa Senators, Washington Capitals and Edmonton Oilers did not wear jerseys, but did utilize rainbow tape.
+The Boston Bruins, Detroit Red Wings, Carolina Hurricanes, Ottawa Senators, Vancouver Canucks, Washington Capitals and Edmonton Oilers — who did not wear jerseys, but did utilize rainbow tape.

 Upcoming NHL pride nights

-“We’re here to support it, for sure,” Dube said.
-“I think our organization, (from) staff members to players in the league to kids through minor hockey, we’re here to support everyone.

-“There hasn’t been much talk (in the dressing room), I think everyone’s on the same page here.
-Me, personally, I support it and I want all our fans and everyone here to feel comfortable and welcome here and us, as players, want to be a part of that.”

-Also scheduled to host Pride nights in the coming weeks are the Vancouver Canucks (March 31), St. Louis Blues and Toronto Maple Leafs (April 4), Winnipeg Jets (April 5), Montreal Canadiens (April 6), and Nashville Predators (April 12).
+The Toronto Maple Leafs (April 4) are next, followed by the Winnipeg Jets (April 5), Montreal Canadiens (April 6), and Nashville Predators (April 12).
 Nashville, whose organization includes the NHL’s only openly gay prospect, Luke Prokop, do not plan to wear jerseys, only to use tape.

 What does Russia have to do with Pride in the NHL?